JanikaRhein/LEAP-AtmosAI/README.md

 several vertical profiles with 60 altitude levels.
 To determine the relevant input variables for each target variable, I combined climate physics expertise with correlation analyses.
 The target variables can be grouped into five categories:

-\begin{itemize}
-\item Temperature (warming trend),
+- Temperature (warming trend),
-\item Clouds (moisture trend, changes in the amount of liquid cloud droplets and ice crystals),
+- Clouds (moisture trend, changes in the amount of liquid cloud droplets and ice crystals),
-\item Wind (accelerations in eastward and northward directions),
+- Wind (accelerations in eastward and northward directions),
-\item Radiation (shortwave radiation with five components and longwave outgoing radiation),
+- Radiation (shortwave radiation with five components and longwave outgoing radiation),
-\item Precipitation (rain and snow rate).
+- Precipitation (rain and snow rate).
-\end{itemize}

 Based on this, I trained seven separate models – initially, a Multi-Layer Perceptron (MLP) for each.
 Initial results show that scalar target variables (radiation and precipitation) can already be well predicted with this simple model.
 However, more complex architectures are required for the